// end return; 1

 This workshop, developed by Stanford University, teaches techniques to help manage the symptoms of diabetes, appropriate use of medications, healthy eating, exercise for maintaining and improving endurance, and working effectively with healthcare providers.

-This program is designed to reduce the fear of falling, help prevent falls, and increase activity levels among adults with exercises designed to increase core strength and balance.
+This program is designed to reduce the fear of falling, help prevent falls, and increase activity levels among older adults with exercises designed to increase core strength and balance.

 This program provides tools and strategies to better handle the unique challenges faced by family caregivers.
 Topics covered include self-care behaviors, management of emotions, self-efficacy and use of community resources.